josh-english-2k18/knowledge-nexus/README.md

 - **Search & highlighting** – a bottom command palette filters both nodes and relationships (min two characters) and highlights matching links via `buildLinkKey`.
 - **JSON import/export** – load prior graphs through the hidden JSON picker or export normalized snapshots via `createGraphExportSnapshot`, complete with timestamped filenames.
 - **AI Graph Reasoning Chat** – A persistent, draggable chat window (`components/AnalysisChat.tsx`) that lets you converse with Gemini 3 Flash about the graph's structure, themes, and hidden patterns.
+- **Graph Expert System** – `services/graphOptimizerService.ts` provides structural validation and semantic bridging.
+It detects disconnected clusters and uses Gemini to intelligently weave them into a unified constellation.
 - **Operational feedback** – glassmorphic toasts, node/link counters, and duration measurements tell you when Gemini succeeds, when a graph is invalid, or when to retry.

 ## UI Tour